![]() | ![]() | ![]() | ![]() |

 on Zoom

-Join us to plan our next projects for a smaller footprint and a stronger community.
-Come at 6:30 for social time.
-Questions?
-Email
+Join us to plan projects for a smaller footprint and a stronger community.
+Social time at 6:30, meeting at 7:00.
+For Zoom link, email info@TransitionASAP.org.

 * * *